PgREST

 https://tapis.io/v3/pgrest/views/my_view?age.in=20,30,40

-Role Manage API¶
+Role Manage API

 Role management is solely allowed for users in the PGREST_ROLE_ADMIN role, or PGREST_ADMIN.
 These endpoints allow users to

-create, grant, and revoke SK roles to users to match view permission_rules
+create, grant, and revoke SK roles to users to match view permission_rules.
+Modifiable roles all must start with

-, this ensures users can’t change roles that might matter to other services.
+PGREST_, this ensures users can’t change roles that might matter to other services.
 Along with that, users cannot manage

-roles.
+the PGREST_ADMIN, PGREST_ROLE_ADMIN, PGREST_WRITE, or PGREST_READ roles.
 This might be changed, but for now,

 contact an admin to be given these roles.
-Note, users can grant or revoke the PGREST_USER
+Note, users can grant or revoke the PGREST_USER role, so that role_admins can

 manage who can see views without unnecessary intervention.